 Irrespective of the version of Sage or QuickBooks, cloud hosting is the best way to enjoy added perks and features, such as:

 - Decreased Costs for IT and Hardware: IT and hardware costs are significantly mitigated when you opt for cloud hosting QuickBooks and Sage.
-As all the maintenance hassle is to be taken care of by the cloud hosting provider, you no longer have to shell out extra cash for the same.
+As all the maintenance hassle will be taken care of by the cloud hosting provider, you no longer have to shell out extra cash for the same.

 - Remote Access: This is probably one of the most coveted features of cloud hosting- round the clock remote access.
 With your data on the cloud, you can access it from anywhere in the world, and so can all the other authorized users.
 You can bid good-bye to the idea of sticking to your office desk to get your work done.
 Cloud hosting gives you the freedom of mobility and remote access.